-Initial Message: Start your journey by sending the user a message prompting them to complete the first task (e.g., "Welcome!
+Initial Message: Start your journey by sending the user a message prompting them to complete the first task (e.g. "Welcome!
 Your first task is to...").

 Add 'Wait for Trigger': Immediately after the initial message, add a

-Wait for Triggerelement to your journey canvas.Configure the Element:
+Wait for Triggerelement to the canvas.-

-Connect the Output Paths: The
+Connect the outputs:

 Comments